WHAT A CHARACTER!

 - A Fish Out of Water

 - What would happen if we took a character from one book and put him or her in another?
-How would Harry Potter be if he was in Charlotte’s Web?
-What would happen if Curious George went to play with Gerald and Piggie in Mo Willems’ Elephant and Piggie books?
+How would Harry Potter be if he were in Charlotte's Web?
+What would happen if Curious George went to play with Gerald and Piggie in Mo Willems' Elephant and Piggie books?
 Would the Very Hungry Caterpillar eat The Giving Tree?
 Facilitate a discussion about how a new, familiar character would impact a favorite story.

-- Fakebook
+- Fakebook and Social Media

-- Create a Facebook-style page for one of a story’s many characters using Fakebook (TeachersFirst review).
-Other characters’ pages can be set as “Friends” and posts can be added as the story progresses.
+- Create a Facebook-style page for one of a story's many characters using Fakebook (TeachersFirst review).
+Other characters' pages can be set as "Friends," and posts can be added as the story progresses.

 CORRELATION TO STANDARDS